biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 ![how_to_open_terminal](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/how_to_open_terminal.png)

 ## Unix commands used in this course
 Most of the Bioinformatics tools used for genomic data analysis run in UNIX/Linux, so it is recommended to have a basic knowledge of the commands used to move around the different directories in your system.
 It is advisable to know how to list the contents of a directory.
-Here are some of the basic commands we will use:
+Here are some of the basic commands we will use during this course:

 * Print the current working directory [pwd](https://www.tutorialspoint.com/unix_commands/pwd.htm)